Michael L. Bass

 M.S., Ph.D.
 University of Wisconsin – Madison

-Szulczewski (pronounced “Scholl-chess-ski”) has worked with contaminated and degraded soils in the mid-West, the Everglades and southern Florida, and the Sahel region of Africa.
-She is now pursuing similar issues in the Chesapeake Bay watershed.
-Szulczewski’s research interests include studying soils contaminated with heavy metals as well as environments degraded due to excessive nutrients (nitrogen or phosphorus) or desertification.
-With experience in international and local extension work, Szulczewski also investigates the effects of human behavior on the environment, both as a cause and potential solution.
-One current project encompassing the social aspect of remediating degraded environments involves the study of solar cooking adoption as a way to decelerate desertification and improve environmental quality in West Africa.
+Szulczewski (pronounced “Scholl-chess-ski”) has investigated contaminated and degraded soils in the mid-West, the Everglades and southern Florida, and the Sahel region of Africa, Poland, and the Chesapeake Bay watershed.
+Szulczewski’s research interests include studying soils and streams contaminated with heavy metals, as well as environments degraded due to excessive nutrients (nitrogen or phosphorus), desertification, and other forms of human interference.
+With experience in international and local extension work, Szulczewski also examines the effects of human behavior on the environment, both as a cause and potential solution, through sustainability projects and initiatives.

 Courses: Introduction to Environmental Science, First-year Seminar, Global Environmental Problems, Pollution Prevention Planning, Environmental Geochemistry, Environmental Regulations Compliance, Environmental Exploration